Ghost Shark 2: Urban Jaws

 Ghost Shark 2: Urban Jaws is a 2015 New Zealand supernatural horror film directed by Andrew Todd and Johnny Hall.
-It was shot on a Canon 550D in Auckland, New Zealand, with additional shooting taking place in Christchurch and Los Angeles.
+It was shot in Auckland, New Zealand, with additional shooting taking place in Christchurch and Los Angeles.

 Plot

 The plot concerns the mayor of Auckland and an "expert ghost shark hunter" as they fight to save the city from a supernatural beast known as Ghost Shark.
 Despite being labelled "Ghost Shark 2", it is not related to SyFy's Ghost Shark, and the decision to make it a sequel was made for narrative reasons.
 The tone of the film is that of a serious drama, despite the seemingly parodic subject material.